-Exercise normal safety precautions in Italy.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Exercise normal safety precautions.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travelling conditions.

-- There is an ongoing threat of terrorism in a number of European countries including Italy.
+- There's an ongoing threat of terrorism in a number of European countries including Italy.
 In recent years, terrorist attacks have occurred in major European cities.
-Exercise caution in public places such as shopping areas, concerts, major events, public transport, airports and other transport hubs.
-See Safety and security.
+Exercise caution in public places such as places of worship, tourist attractions, shopping areas, concerts, major events, public transport, airports and other transport hubs.
+See

 Entry and exit

-Italy is party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Italy without a visa in some circumstances.
-More information:
+Schengen Convention, along with a number of other European countries.
+This allows you to enter without a visa in some circumstances.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Under Italian anti-terrorism laws, commercial accommodation providers must provide Italian authorities with the personal details of their guests.
-In the majority of cases, this will only require taking a photocopy of your passport.
+By law, commercial accommodation providers must provide the Italian authorities with the personal details of their guests.
+In the majority of cases this will only require taking a photocopy of your passport.

 Safety and security